Skip navigation

 7. Tell the right story

-The problems we face are hundreds, if not thousands of years in the making.
+The problems we face are hundreds, if not thousands, of years in the making.
 They are rooted in the story we tell ourselves about being separate from, rather than belonging to, Country.
 Consider how your work reinforces or counters that story.
+Make the link between ecology and humanity and help the dominant culture let go of the need to perpetually exploit, compete and divide.

 8. Consider your content

-If it feels creatively true for you, consider the content of your music and explore ways to write to the truth of our times, whatever that is for you.
-There’s no limit to the ways that can be done.
-To prove that point, we’ve pulled together a series of epic playlists of ‘Green Music’ for inspiration.
-They're chock full of new and old music, with all genres from hip hop and folk to ambient, metal, reggae, pop, country, soul and everything in between.
-That diversity is kind of the point: there are as many ways to respond or integrate this stuff into your work as there are artists in the world.
-So dig in and explore.
-Go to your favourite spot, listen to see what sounds Country is calling for, and then chart your own creative path.
+To prove that point, we’ve pulled together an epic playlist of ‘Green Music’ for inspiration.
+Search Green Music Australia on Spotify to check it out.
+It’s chock full of new and old music, with all genres from hip hop and folk to ambient, metal, reggae, pop, country, soul and everything in between.
+There are as many ways to respond or integrate this stuff into your work as there are artists in the world.

 Green Music Australia worked closely with Bluesfest — Australia’s Premier Contemporary Blues and Roots Festival — and 11 performing artists, to bring a strong Stop Adani presence to the festival.
 Most notably, our strengthened relationship with John Butler and his amazing team helped to deliver a fantastic finale.